libuv is cross-platform support library which was originally written for NodeJS. It’s designed around the event-driven asynchronous I/O model.

 Iteration ends.
 If the loop was run with

-UV_RUN_ONCEmodes the iteration is ended and
+UV_RUN_ONCEmodes the iteration ends and

 uv_run()will return.
 If the loop was run with